 Clear outputs

-We know you need a clear return on your time and investment.
 An event is only as good as the ideas and outputs it generates, and nowhere is that more important than in the sustainability and net-zero space.
-Whether it’s implementing new initiatives or forming new collaborations, edie 26 will make a real difference to the world.
+Whether it’s implementing new initiatives or forming new collaborations, edie 26 will make a real difference to the world

 Our commitments for 2026: